TimOosterhuis/MAS-project/index.md

 Such as the fact that one player no longer has any cards of a certain suit, if it can't follow suit, or that it also doesn't have any trump if it can't 'trump in' (dutch: introeven).

-## kripke model diagrams of the of the agents' card knowledge
+## Kripke model diagrams of the of the agents' card knowledge

 At every moment of the game it is possible to see what the players know and hold for possible regarding the card ownership of each card in the game.
 After each turn, a spectator can select a card via a dropdown menu in the main loop.
-A schematic S5 kripke model is then drawn for each card with the draw_model function in model.py, which calls on the player.knowledge and player.possible triples for each card to get the relations between the worlds.
+A schematic S5 Kripke model is then drawn for each card with the draw_model function in `model.py`, which calls on the player.knowledge and player.possible triples for each card to get the relations between the worlds.
-As card ownership is mutually exclusive in 'klaverjassen' (every card in the game is dealt to exactly one player), players never hold any worlds for possible where this is not the case, so for any card C with the corresponding propositional atoms
+As card ownership is mutually exclusive in the klaverjas game (every card in the game is dealt to exactly one player), players never hold any worlds for possible where this is not the case, so for any card C with the corresponding propositional atoms
 1. p1: south owns C,